AMD-melliott/mcp-amdsmi/README.md

 ### Prerequisites

 - Python 3.11+
-- AMD GPU with ROCm and AMD SMI installed
+- AMD GPU with ROCm 5.0+ and AMD SMI installed (for hardware monitoring)
 - Git

+**Note:** The server includes demo mode functionality and will work on systems without AMD hardware for testing purposes.

 ### Installation